New Advisor Training Curriculum

 The New Advisor Training Curriculum is intended for Advisor positions in the Advising Job Family, Advisor sub-family (Advisor I/II/III/IV + Advising Leadership).
 AAT 101, AAT 102, and AAT 111 are restricted to employees in these positions.

 New advisors are required to complete Phase 1 of the New Advisor Training Curriculum within 30-60 days of starting their advising position.
 The majority of the training courses are available asynchronously online and can be completed at your own pace.
 Check out the New Advisor Training Curriculum: Phase 1 handout for the course sequencing and descriptions for all thirteen required courses.

 Completion of Phase 1 automatically satisfies the Level 1: Bronze of the SSA Certificate, Advisor Track.

 Academic Advisor Courses

-Six of the twelve Phase 1 courses are managed by the ATD team.
+Seven of the thirteen Phase 1 courses are managed by the ATD team.
 Descriptions of these courses, course format, and prerequisites for these courses are outlined below.
-Registration for these courses is completed through Employee Self-Service unless otherwise noted.
+Registration for these courses is completed through Workday Learning (Workday Learning > Discover) unless otherwise noted.

 AAT 101: Introduction to Academic Advising